 Tonight I attended a screening of the film,Desert Migration.
 The film is a documentary about long-term survivors of HIV/AIDS.
-The film tells a powerful story of different individuals, all long-term HIV/AIDS survivors, living in Palm Springs, CA. I have read about the complex set of issues facing long term HIV/AIDS survivors but have no personal experience in this area.
-I was very moved by the film and the filmmaker’s powerful way of letting each men tell their story in a raw, unfiltered manner.Continue reading →
+The film tells a powerful story of different individuals, all long-term HIV/AIDS survivors, living in Palm Springs, CA. I have read about the complex set of issues facing long term HIV/AIDS survivors.
+I was very moved by the film and the filmmaker’s powerful way of letting each man tell their story in a raw, unfiltered manner.Continue reading →

-Sometime after December of 1992 I got a call from Sharon, an old girlfriend of mine.
+Sometime after December of 1992, I got a call from Sharon, an old girlfriend of mine.
 Our friend Ken had died of AIDS and she was pulling together a memorial service.
 I had not known Ken was sick.
 Sharon told me how she had taken care of Ken and nursed him in the final months of his life.
 I remember her telling me how horrendous Ken’s final days were in the hospital and how he suffered.
 I had not known until her phone call that Sharon and Ken were even close.Continue reading →

 Last night I went to a party.
-It was with a group of gay and bisexual men, who I know from a peer support group for men who have been married or involved with women.
+It was with a group of gay and bisexual men, who I know from a peer support group for men who are attracted to men but have been married or involved with women.
 There was a small in-ground pool which some of the men went into.
 Bathing suits soon disappeared and the men stood in the water naked talking.
-After a short while it became sexual with the men touching, kissing and ultimately sucking each other.Continue reading →
+After a short while, it became sexual with the men touching, kissing, and ultimately sucking each other.Continue reading →

-I am down visiting my parents in Naples, Florida.
+I am visiting my parents in Naples, Florida.
 I am overwhelmed and uncomfortable with the wealth in this place.
 While it is quite beautiful, it also is a town of tremendous largess and excess.
 The homes here are so large that it is hard to imagine who would need such a house.Continue reading →

 I told my mother today that I was dating someone.
-To be more accurate, I asked her if my father had told her, since I had mentioned it to him the week before.
+To be more accurate, I asked her if my father had told her since I had mentioned it to him the week before.
 She, being very precise, said that he had told her that I had a boyfriend.
 This made me wonder exactly what the difference was between a boyfriend and dating someone.
-Saying I am dating someone seems to me a more natural thing to say.
-The term boyfriend seems oddly formed when it comes from my lips.
+Saying I am dating someone seems to be a more natural thing to say.
+The term boyfriend seems oddly formed when it comes to my lips.
 It feels almost unnatural.Continue reading →